dreamfactorysoftware/platform-wiki/Platform-Documentation/What-is-DreamFactory/Usage-Options.md

-There are multiple ways to install and use DreamFactory.
-DreamFactory is free and open source.
+DreamFactory is free open source software available under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
 We provide an optional paid support package.
 More information on the support package is on our website [here](http://www.dreamfactory.com/pricing/support).

+There are multiple ways to install and use DreamFactory.

 ### Free Hosted Sandbox Account